Battle of Macau: Aftermath

 The battle was the most decisive defeat ever dealt by the Portuguese to the Dutch in the Far East, as the losses of the attackers far outweighed those of the defenders.
 The lowest Portuguese estimate claims they had killed over three hundred of their enemies on that day, while most Portuguese cite six or eight hundred as the total number killed.
 The official Dutch tally lists the number of deaths at 136 and wounded at 126, without taking the Bandanese and Japanese mercenaries into account.
 Historian C. R. Boxer suggests that the actual death toll might well be around three hundred if the Bandanese and Japanese dead were counted.

 Casualties among Dutch officers were especially serious, as seven captains, four lieutenants, and seven ensigns were lost in the battle.
 In addition to the loss of personnel, the Dutch also lost all their cannons, flags, and equipment.
 In comparison, the deaths on the Portuguese side numbered only four Portuguese, two Spaniards, and a few slaves; about twenty were wounded.
 At Batavia, Jan Pieterszoon Coen was extremely bitter about the outcome of the battle, writing "in this shameful manner we lost most of our best men in this fleet together with most of the weapons."

-As for the Portuguese defense, Coen had this to say: "The Portuguese beat us off from Macau with their slaves; it was not done with any soldiers, for there are none in Macau. [...]
-See how the enemy thus holds his possessions so cheaply whilst we squander ourselves".
-He also said "The slaves of the Portuguese at Macau served them so well and faithfully, that it was they who defeated and drove away our people there last year", and "Our people saw very few Portuguese" during the battle.
+As for the Portuguese defense, Coen had this to say: "The Portuguese beat us off from Macau with their slaves; it was not done with any soldiers, for there are none in Macau".
+Coen continued his analysis "See how the enemy thus holds his possessions so cheaply whilst we squander ourselves".
+He also reckoned "The slaves of the Portuguese at Macau served them so well and faithfully, that it was they who defeated and drove away our people there last year", and "Our people saw very few Portuguese" during the battle.
 Coen would from there on advocate for the employment of slaves for warfare in preference to Dutch soldiers.

 While the Portuguese didn't give the blacks primary credit for the victory, they nonetheless appreciated the bravery shown by the slaves so much that many slaves were freed on the battlefield immediately after the victory.
 When minor Chinese officials took the heads of the slain Dutchmen to Canton as proof of Portuguese service in defending Chinese territory, they apparently relayed stories of the blacks' bravery as well, causing the impressed Provincial Admiral (海道副使; referred in European sources as haitao) to send a gift of 200 piculs of rice to be distributed among them.
+Historians considers that the Mozambican slaves were fundamental in the Portuguese victory, as there was a limited number of local Portuguese and Eurasian Macanese, which were trading in Canton or were recruited by the Chinese emperor to fight the Manchu invasion.